How to get help in another language

 For normal care, go to your family doctor.
 Your doctor knows your health history and keeps it on file.
 Your doctor also is the best person to see for your exams each year.

-Immediate care centers are a smart choice when your doctor's office is closed or you can't get an appointment right away.
+Urgent care centers are a smart choice when your doctor's office is closed or you can't get an appointment right away.
 If you have a minor injury or illness, think about using one of these centers.
-If your doctor's office is closed, an immediate care center is a good choice because:
+If your doctor's office is closed, an urgent care center is a good choice because:

 - They usually don't require appointments